justanobody2107/scoop-bucket/README.md

-# scoop-bucket
+# JustANobody2107's Scoop Bucket
-This is my scoop repo for custom projects that will never be added to the main bucket
+This is my scoop bucket for custom projects that will never be added to the main bucket